LeeAnnEditor/o365hq/blog/SharePoint Sites and Portals.md

 ![](https://o365hq.com/images/420.png)

-The Yammer allows site visitors to engage, ask questions, get opinions and publish links to content.
+Yammer allows site visitors to engage, ask questions, get opinions, and publish links to content.
 The SharePoint mobile app displays hub sites, communication sites, their pages, web parts, news, and content with smooth navigation between associated sites.

-### Create Organization News
+### Create organization news

-Office 365 allows access to many different sites, Teams, Hubs, Communications, and news sources and enables to create and publish items right from a company news site.
+Office 365 allows access to many different sites, Teams, hubs, communications, and news sources, and enables creating and publishing items right from a company news site.
 When building a News article and sending an email message to the team, you can include images in the banner and in the body of the article, and even Stream videos.
 And finally, it is